LueDev/Luegle/README.md

 ## Usage

-Once the application is running, you can interact with the map by selecting different geographic zones.
-Points of interest within the selected zone will be displayed on the map, and you can toggle between different layers to visualize various boundaries.
+Once the application is running, you can interact with the map by selecting different geographic zones which will be highlighted as green once selected.
+Then use the smart search and autocomplete feature to your liking to search for places WITHIN the selected zones.
+Without selection, addresses and keywords, autocompleted or not, will not be able to be searched for.

 ## Contributing